 So, with just a small overnight bag I drove to Wales and made the small village of Rhayader my base.
 It made the perfect starting point for a loop of the dams as well as it being a pretty little village in its own right.
 It’s also located next-door to a red kite sanctuary where you can see the daily feeding of hundreds of wild birds.

 On the day of the drive I headed out from Rhayader to circumnavigate all five of the dams, ending the day with a short blast east to west for lunch at Devil’s Bridge.
 Here you can explore the beloved Punchbowl and nature trail.
 The whole Rhayader to Rhayader non-stop roundtrip takes just two hours, although you won’t be able to resist stopping off constantly to marvel at those 100-year-old dams.
 All this while asking yourself why you haven’t been to this wonderful part of Wales before?

-By Steve Biggs from Biggsy Travels
+Recommended by Steve Biggs from Biggsy Travels

 Conwy, a stunning medieval town in North Wales

 Conwy is a medieval market town located in North Wales.
 With a close proximity to the coast, Snowdonia National Park, Isle of Anglesey and myriad castles, waterfalls and other attractions, Conwy is a perfect choice for a holiday gateway.
 Whether you want to spend a weekend or base yourself here for a week, there are plenty of things to do in Conwy and around to keep you occupied.

 I visited Conwy and other places surrounding Conwy with my husband and two kids.
 We spent a couple of days exploring Conwy and surrounds and can safely say it was a perfect family getaway, and we can’t wait to go back and explore more!